-All teammates fly into Erbil to arrive at or before 20:00 on 18 March 2017, then get themselves to the local hotel where the Secret Compass leader awaits.
+All teammates fly into Erbil to arrive at or before 2000 on day one of the expedition, then get themselves to the local hotel where the Secret Compass leader awaits.
 The expedition officially begins this evening at the hotel with a welcome and introductory briefing before dinner and bed.
 After breakfast it’s a four-hour drive onto the mountain town of Choman.
 Before bed, there’ll be time to explore and to prepare for the trek that begins the next morning.

 Departing on foot from Choman and for the next seven days, this is the trekking phase of your expedition.
 Carrying full winter gear (personal kit plus snacks, ration packs and a share of group kit each), you’ll begin your ascent into the Zagros mountains.
 Initially the land is green and fertile with flowing streams and rivers.
 Things get colder, rockier and ultimately snow-covered as the group progresses.
 The first night involves wild camping above the snowline.
 Prior to gaining more altitude, essential mountain skills training take place including the use of crampons and ice axes.
 Falling into a trekking routine and getting more efficient at pitching tents, cooking and packing up, the you’ll wind your way ever higher, ultimately setting a base camp at which larger packs can be left before the push to the 3,607m summit of Mount Halgurd.
 Don’t forget to bring a lightweight flag for those summit shots!
 Contingency days are built in to allow for adverse weather.
 In previous years, perfect conditions have led to an early successful summit, with the leader then guiding the team up additional local peaks before descending back to Choman for some well-earned kebabs, slaps on the back and a good night’s sleep.

-The peak officially bagged (weather permitting), you’ll then breakfast in Choman on 25 March before the four-hour drive back to the original team hotel in Erbil.
+The peak officially bagged (weather permitting), you’ll then breakfast in Choman before the four-hour drive back to the original team hotel in Erbil.
 In the evening, enjoy a celebratory team meal and a comfortable night’s stay.
-The expedition officially ends after breakfast on 26 March.
-You’re then free to book flights out at any time from 26 March onwards and, due to differing departure arrangements, will arrange your own return transfer to the airport (easily organised at the hotel).
+The expedition officially ends after breakfast on the final date of the expedition.
+You’re then free to book flights out at any time from this day onwards and, due to differing departure arrangements, will arrange your own return transfer to the airport (easily organised at the hotel).